 Proposals will be evaluated by the Travel Committee, which will make recommendations to the Dean.
 International travel may also require approval by the Chancellor.

-Priority will go to requests submitted by October 3.
-Faculty members are strongly encouraged to submit requests by the October 3 priority deadline to allow the committee to allocate funds early in the academic year.
-If there is money remaining in the Dean’s Supplemental Travel Fund, the committee will review travel requests on a monthly basis (the second Tuesday of each month).
+Priority will go to requests submitted by October 8.
+Faculty members are strongly encouraged to submit requests by the October 8 priority deadline to allow the committee to allocate funds early in the academic year.
+If there is money remaining in the Dean’s Supplemental Travel Fund, the committee will review travel requests on a monthly basis.
 The committee recognizes that some faculty may wish to travel prior to the priority deadline; therefore, travel requests will be reviewed prior to this date.
 The cutoff date for the fiscal year will be around June 1; thus, if you plan to travel in June, travel expenses may count against next year's allocations.

 NOTIFICATION OF DECISION